How to fix Germany's ailing health care system – DW – 10/21/2024

 Hospital reform — the steps ahead

+"We have such an inefficient system, in no other country in Western Europe is life expectancy lower than in Germany," Lauterbach said, arguing that "centralization will improve the quality of care."

-The reform requires the approval of the Upper House of parliament, the Bundesrat, which represents Germany's 16 federal states.
+The reform still requires the approval of the upper house of parliament, the Bundesrat, which represents Germany's 16 federal states.
 The reform is to come into force on January 1, 2025, and to be implemented gradually until 2029.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing.